namazifard/template_telegram_bot/README.md

-# Template for Telegram bot
+# Template for Telegram Bot

 A template to create a Telegram Bot in Python.